awesomephant/blog/posts/continuous-typography.md

 ---

-{% fig "/assets/continuous-type/paragraph-fluid.svg" "A block of text typeset with continuous functions" "alt" "Sample text from *Flexible Typesetting* by Tim Brown." %}
+{% fig "/assets/continuous-type/paragraph-fluid.svg" "A block of text typeset with continuous functions" "A paragraph and small graph diagrams."
+"Sample text from *Flexible Typesetting* by Tim Brown." "big" %}

 But regardless of the precise implementation, I think that the idea that that any typographic attribute (including variable font parameters) can be a function (linear, exponential, stepped, Bezier, random, or otherwise) of any given input variable (user preference, screen dimensions, connection speed, time of day, display language, or whatever else) is an incredibly powerful one, and worth exploring as an aesthetic as well as a technical proposition.
 I'm already using basic linear functions in practice with promising results.